Hive

 Programming Portfolio

-This module provides the required practical knowledge for Computer Science students to design, implement and test algorithms.
+Gain the practical knowledge to design, implement and test algorithms.
 The module uses lectures to deliver concepts, a practice lab to apply the programming concepts learnt by developing programs to solve problems.
 You will take part in hands-on practical assessments, which will enable you to acquire extensive programming skills in an industry standard programming language.
 We will support you whether you are new to programming or have existing skills.

 Algorithms and Data Structures